Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Discharges with Linear and Quadratic Flux Terms

 Which of the two channels is selected by the boundary conditions has a dramatic effect on the discharge dynamics.
 The bounce action is \cite{Brown:1988kg,Kaloper:2022oqv,Kaloper:2022utc} \be S_{\tt bounce} = {S}_{out} - {S}_{in} - \pi^2 a^3 {\cal T}_A \, , \ee with (where $k \in \{out,in\}$) \be S_k = 18 \pi^2 \frac{\mpl^4}{\Lambda_{k}} \Bigl( \frac23 - \zeta_{k} \bigl({1 - \frac{\Lambda_{k} a^2} {3\mpl^2}}\bigr)^{1/2} + \frac{ \zeta_{k}}{3} \bigl(1 - \frac{\Lambda_{k} a^2}{3\mpl^2}\bigr)^{3/2} \Bigr) \, . \ee Its value depends on the membrane radius at nucleation $a$, which in turn depends on the microscopic parameters and $\Lambda$ according to \be \frac{1}{a^2} = \frac{\Lambda_{out}}{3\mps} + \Bigl(\frac{{\cal T}_{\cal A}}{4 \mps}\Bigr)^2 \Bigr(1 + q \Bigr)^2 = \frac{\Lambda_{in}}{3\mps} + \Bigl(\frac{{\cal T}_{\cal A}}{4 \mps}\Bigr)^2 \Bigr(1 - q \Bigr)^2 \, . \ee From this formula we deduce there are two regimes of bubble nucleation for a fixed set of parameters, depending on which term on the RHS of (\ref{radii}) the dominant contribution to the membrane radius comes from.
 The boundary between the two regimes is controlled by the critical value of the cosmological constant, roughly set by $ \Lambda_{*} \simeq 3 (\frac{{\cal T}_{\cal A}}{4 \mpl})^2 (1 + q )^2$.

 To infer a more precise description, we can rewrite the bounce action (\ref{bounce1dact}) in terms of the {\it out} cosmological constant, membrane charge and tension, and the cutoff scale ${\cal M}_{\tt UV}$.
 First, we can evaluate (\ref{integrals}) by eliminating the square root terms on the RHS using the junction conditions (\ref{diffroots}).
-Next we eliminate powers of the membrane radius at nucleation $a$ using Eq. (\ref{radii}), and express $\Lambda_{in}$ in terms of $\Lambda_{out}$ and membrane charge ${\cal Q}$ using (\ref{totalcc}) and the second of (\ref{metricjc}).
+Next we express $\Lambda_{in}$ in terms of $\Lambda_{out}$ and membrane charge ${\cal Q}$ using (\ref{totalcc}) and the second of (\ref{metricjc}).
+Finally we eliminate powers of the membrane radius at nucleation $a$ using Eq. (\ref{radii}).
 Then we can consider specific limits of this action, e.g. fixing the tension ${\cal T}$ and varying ${\cal Q}$ and $\Lambda_{out}$ relative to it to explore the possible tunneling regimes mediated by the instantons of Fig. (\ref{fig1}).
-We will defer a more general exploration of these issues for later, and focus here on the relevant limiting cases which give an insight into the aspects of dynamics relevant for understanding how the landscape of $\Lambda$ is populated.